Welcome to Term 2 Week 2 2025

 Monday 4th May - Term 2 commences

-Thursday 22nd May - Grade 1 Room 5 - Madagascar A Musical Adventure JR Excursion
+Thursday 22nd May - Grade 1 Madagascar JR Excursion

 Friday 10th July - Term 2 concludes